Generation Pipeline

 Bar span and material

 A bar span is a range of measures.
-Material is predeclared musical content, such as a fugue subject or repeating ground bass, that the candidate search should respect instead of freely replacing.
+Material is authored musical content, such as a fugue subject, a counterline, or a repeating ground bass, that a carrier replays verbatim.

 The layout follows a design-value arc — establish, develop, climax at roughly 80% of the span, then resolve — that drives the density, register, and velocity tiers used downstream.
 The arc is fixed by the form, not searched.